NayanaManagolikar11/CalculatorTest2/README.md

 The SimpleCalculator class has GetPrimeNumber method to calculate nth prime number.

 ## Service Folder:
-Responsible for Rest service implementation.
+Responsible for Rest services implementation.